liao961120/gloss-search-backend/README-en.md

 DOCX_FOLDER_PATH = '/Users/<username>/Desktop/Linguistic_Fieldwork/'            # path to the folder of docx files
 ```

-So suppose you're using Mac and `gloss-search-master.zip` is extracted to `gloss-search-master/` on your desktop.
+Suppose you're using Mac and `gloss-search-master.zip` is extracted to `gloss-search-master/` on your desktop.
 Also, you have your interlinear glosses (`.docx` files) saved in another folder, `Linguistic_Fieldwork/`, on your desktop.
 Then the paths you in `run_app.py` should look very similar to the above example, except that you have to change `<username>` to that of yours.

 After this setup, you can start the program with the steps below (as long as you keep the locations of the folders constant, you won't have to repeat the steps mentioned above the next time you start the program):